 Undergraduate and graduate summer tuition rates are charged by the credit hour and may vary by program and location.
 Depending upon how much financial aid a student receives during the regular school year, this may actually be less expensive than the same class taken during the school year.

-- Undergraduate tuition rates: Individual undergraduate summer classes, both on campus and online, are charged at the part-time tuition rate of $1,520 per credit.
+- Undergraduate tuition rates: Individual undergraduate summer classes, both on campus and online, are charged at the current part-time tuition rate.
 Some institutes may have reduced tuition.

 - Graduate tuition rates